francisrangel/rest-mock/README.md

 ... and a HTTP 403 status.

-You can use any http status to mock different behaviour.
+You can use any HTTP status to mock different behaviour.